Cube-OS/cubeOS/docs/mission-dev/mission-needs.rst

 Generally, this should poll all hardware services on a regular basis and pull all available telemetry.
 A one-minute polling cycle is generally sufficient for most telemetry items.

 ..
-TODO: merge the example app and update to say this: "Kubos provides an `example of this application, <#####>`__ and augmenting it for your mission should be simple given that all hardware services follow the service outline."
+TODO: merge the example app and update to say this: "CubeOS provides an `example of this application, <#####>`__ and augmenting it for your mission should be simple given that all hardware services follow the service outline."

 Housekeeping
 ------------